rollcat/pkgset/README.md

 # pkg_add -l does the same!

 Wrong, `pkg_add -l` will install packages from a list but it won't delete packages not in the list.
 This could be a feature to add in `pkg_add` one day.

+# Todo?

+This is a list of ideas I have that could make `pkgset` better:

+- simulate mode to show what will be installed and removed
+- better error management (exit code, reporting errors, continue/abort)
+- try to find a way to pick a package if a result is ambiguous for `pkg_add`
+- reduce the lines of code